The Humane Society

 3. Reduce hunting kills

-For cats with access to the outdoors, a collar bell can reduce a cat's impact on local mammals and birds.
+For cats with access to the outdoors, a collar mounted anti-hunting device can reduce a cat's impact on local mammals and birds.

 4. Help locate your cat around the house / avoid accidental injuries